4. Gaia-X Operating Model

 Below is a non-exhaustive list of automatic checks to be performed:

-- file format and syntax.
+- serialization format and syntax.

 - cryptographic signature validation.